 The annual Jekyll Island Shrimp & Grits Festival is a quintessentially Southern, one-of-a-kind tradition celebrating one of Georgia’s most-beloved dishes: shrimp and grits.
-This year, we’re raising the bar, and taking the cooking competition state-wide.
-Chefs from top restaurants around the state will battle it out in a professional cooking competition for the title of “Georgia’s Best Shrimp & Grits.”
+For 2016, we raised the bar, and took the cooking competition state-wide.
+Chefs from top restaurants around the state battled it out in a professional cooking competition for the title of “Georgia’s Best Shrimp & Grits.”

 Georgia’s Best Shrimp & Grits

-Congratulations to this year’s professional cooking competition winners – you truly are Georgia’s Best!
+Congratulations to the 2016 professional cooking competition winners – you truly are Georgia’s Best!

 1st Place: West Egg Cafe